dudewheresmycode/opengolfsim.com/approach-r10-connect/gspro.md

 {: .note }

-> Note: It shouldn't matter which order you launch GSPro or the **Connect R10** app, but there's a bug with **APIv1 Connect**, where it won't reestablish a connection if the **Connect R10** application exits.
+> It shouldn't matter which order you launch GSPro or the **Connect R10** app, but there's a bug with **APIv1 Connect**, where it won't reestablish a connection if the **Connect R10** application exits.
 If you find your self unable to send shot data, simply restart the GSPro or the **APIv1 Connect** application to reconnect.

 ### Up Next